marindeveloper/ToDo-App/README.md

 ## **Where to use or Installation**
-1. Visit the domain: https://m-todo-alpha.vercel.app/ (I reccomend using on PC, it's not very mobile friendly)
+1. Visit the domain: https://m-todo-alpha.vercel.app/ (I recommend using on PC, I don't think the drag and drop functionality doesn't work on mobile, maybe that's something I should do in the future)

 or if you want to run it locally: